-Course Name Contemporary European History since 1789 Course No CH15-830102 ECTS 5 Module Affiliation CH15-IntrolR Introduction to International Relations Workload (hrs / sem) 125 Level Bachelor 1st Year CHOICE
+Course No CH15-830102 ECTS 5 CH15-IntrolR Introduction to International Relations Workload (hrs / sem) Contact Time: 35,00 Private Study: 90,00 Level Bachelor 1st Year CHOICE

 This course provides a broad overview of European history between the French Revolution and the end of the twentieth century.
 The objective of this lecture is an introduction to a historical understanding of major processes in those two centuries, and the emphasis therefore is rather on historical concepts and interpretations than on summarizing facts and events.
 The course makes students aware of the particular identity of a common European history, and on the other hand, teaches them about the diversity of European cultures and regions of modern European history.
 Topics include the transformation of Ancient Régimes and revolutionary change; the emergence of industrial societies and economies; the formation of nation-states and empire-building, modern political ideologies such as liberalism, nationalism, or socialism; war, dictatorship and the European dimensions of the Holocaust; post-war prosperity and environmental changes.